Gymnastics For Newbies: How To Begin Your Gymnastics Adventure

 Warming Up and Stretching

 Warming up and stretching are crucial components of any gymnastics training session.
-They prepare your body for the demands of training, reduce the risk of injury, and enhance .
+They prepare your body for the demands of training, reduce the risk of injury, and enhance performance.
 Here's why warming up and stretching are essential, along with some guidelines for effective warm-up and stretching routines:

 Importance of warming up